Bank of America: Climate delayer

 The verdict: Smoke and mirrors from this climate delayer

 Between potentially misleading emissions targets and greenwashing in its social media and promotional content, BofA gives the appearance of making greater progress toward combating climate change than it truly has.
-At present, the bank does not have a plan for reducing absolute emissions or phasing out fossil fuels.

 If you have an account with BofA, it is important to voice your concerns about the bank's climate policies.
 BofA should immediately stop funding new fossil fuel projects and the companies that control them, in line with recommendations from the International Energy Agency (IEA).
 In the near term, the bank should set clear goals for absolute emissions reductions across its investment portfolio.